Seirdy/seirdy.one/content/posts/website-best-practices.md

 - Preserve link underlines.
 - Handle a wide variety of viewport sizes without dramatic layout changes

 I'd like to re-iterate yet another time that this only applies to websites that primarily focus on text.
-If graphics, interactivity, etc. are an important part of your website, less (possibly none) of this article applies.
-My hope is for most readers to consider _some_ points I make on this page the next time they build a website.
-I don't expect--or want--anybody to follow 100% of my advice.
+If graphics, interactivity, etc. are an important part of your website, less (or almost none) of the above list applies.
+My hope is for readers to consider _some_ points I make on this page the next time they build a website, and be aware of the trade-offs they make when they deviate.
+I don't expect--or want--anybody to follow 100% of my advice, because doing so would make the Web quite a boring place!

 Earlier revisions of this post generated some responses I thought I should address below.
+Over time, I continued to expand the below section until it became a reference of sorts.
 Special thanks to the IRC and [Lobsters](https://lobste.rs/s/akcw1m) users who gave good feedback!

 I'll also cite the document <cite>[Techniques for WCAG&nbsp;2.2](https://www.w3.org/WAI/WCAG22/Techniques/)</cite> a number of times.
 Unlike the Web Content Accessibility Guidelines (<abbr title="Web Content Accessibility Guidelines">WCAG</abbr>), the Techniques document does not list requirements; rather, it serves to educate authors about _how_ to use specific technologies to comply with the WCAG.
 I don't find much utility in the technology-agnostic goals enumerated by the WCAG without the accompanying technology-specific techniques to meet those goals.

 Security
 --------

 One of the defining differences between textual websites and advanced Web&nbsp;2.0 sites/apps is safety.
 Most browser vulnerabilities are related to modern Web features like JavaScript and WebGL.
-The simplicity of basic textual websites _should_ guarantee some extra safety; however, webmasters need to take some additional measures to ensure limited use of "modern" risky features.
+The simplicity of basic textual websites _should_ guarantee some extra safety; however, webmasters need to take additional measures to ensure limited use of "modern" risky features.

 ### TLS